-After six years without a city-sponsored Independence Day event, Poulsbo is bringing the 4th of July back in 2026 with drones instead of fireworks.
+After six years without a city-sponsored Independence Day event, Poulsbo is bringing the 4th of July back in 2026.
+The city’s inaugural drone show, originally floated for the holiday itself, will now close out the summer concert series in August instead.
 It’s part of a larger shift: voters approved a permanent ban on consumer fireworks last fall, and that ban takes effect in 2027.

 The 2026 event